anjanhans/portfolio/E-commerce-sales-order/README.md

 - Order cancellations is moderate but needs attention

 - Here, major issue is very high return rates (27%) and cancellation rates (15%).
-  That is 42 % of the total orders are not successfully completed or delivered.
+  That is 42 % of the total orders are not successfully completed.
   And only 11 % of the orders are delivered, which is very low .